 Aim:

-To apply collective research insights from various Future of UK Treescapes projects to the Forth Climate Forest (FCF) as a case study.
+To apply collective research insights from various Future of UK Treescapes projects to the Forth Climate Forest (FCF) as a case study, enhancing public engagement for sustainable woodland growth.

 Funding Amount: